Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 Server implementation SHOULD have a way of tracking DTLS sessions that are partially set up.
 Servers MUST limit both the number and impact on resources of partial sessions.

-Sessions (both 4-tuple and entry) MUST be deleted when a TLS Closure Alert ({{RFC5246, Section 7.2.1}}) or a fatal TLS Error Alert ({{RFC5246, Section 7.2.2}}) is received.
+Sessions (both 4-tuple and entry) MUST be deleted when a TLS Closure Alert ({{RFC5246, Section 7.2.1}}) or a fatal TLS Error Alert ({{RFC5246, Section 7.2.2}}) is received.[^closed_for_any_reason]{:jf}
 When a session is deleted due to it failing security requirements, the DTLS session MUST be closed, any TLS session resumption parameters for that session MUST be discarded, and all tracking information MUST be deleted.

-Sessions MUST also be deleted when a non-RADIUS packet is received, a RADIUS packet fails validation due to a packet being malformed, or when it has an invalid Message-Authenticator or invalid Request Authenticator.
+Sessions MUST also be deleted when a non-RADIUS packet is received over the DTLS connection, a RADIUS packet fails validation due to a packet being malformed, or when it has an invalid Message-Authenticator or invalid Request Authenticator.
 There are other cases when the specifications require that a packet received via a DTLS session be "silently discarded".
 In those cases, implementations MAY delete the underlying session as described above.
 A session SHOULD NOT be deleted when a well-formed, but "unexpected", RADIUS packet is received over it.